DevExpress/dotnet-eud/README.md

 > You can also download the latest version of DocFX directly: [releases](https://github.com/dotnet/docfx/releases).

+> [!Warning]
+> Do not use the `master` branch because it is the version currently under development.

 Copy the repository to your computer and checkout the branch corresponding to the version of DevExpress controls your application uses.

-Do not use the `master` branch because it is the version currently under development:

 ```
 git clone https://github.com/DevExpress/dotnet-eud